 2. Share Resources

-Inundate students, faculty, and staff with mental health resources available on and off campus.
-On-campus resources cannot always meet the clinical needs of students, so explore low-cost, off-campus options for students who may find some off-campus options cost prohibitive.
+Equip students, faculty, and staff with mental health resources available on and off campus.
+On-campus resources cannot always meet the mental health needs of students, so identify low-cost, off-campus options for students who may find some off-campus options cost prohibitive.

 - Develop a variety of on-campus forums to increase mental health literacy, including podcasts, town halls, and wellness days.